SciEcon/SoK_Blockchain_Decentralization/README.md

-# Supplementary resources, data and code, for the research article entitled:
+# Supplementary resources, data, and code for the research article entitled:

 **"The Decentralization Index of Blockchain Transactions: the Entropy of Token Transfers on Ethereum"**